List of Slayers characters: Sylphiel

-Sylphiel is weak in shamanism and black magic.
-However, as a cleric, her skills in white magic (healing and protection) are impressive.
-Her defensive magic is powerful enough to easily hold its own against both Copy Rezo.
-With her healing magic she is able to bring Lina back from the brink of death using a high level resurrection spell.
+As a cleric, Sylphiel's skills in white magic (healing and protection) are impressive.
+Her defensive magic is powerful enough to easily hold its own against Copy Rezo.
+While her healing magic is able to bring Lina back from the brink of death using a high level resurrection spell.
+Although Sylphiel is weak in shamanism and black magic, she is able to cast Dragon Slave.

-In the anime, Sylphiel joins the Slayers for the end of the first series, and again near the end of the second series NEXT.
-She reappears in Slayers Revolution during the attack on Seiruun.